BlueJays6448/FTCSimulator/README.md

 1. Make sure that the configuration file points to the full path of the Android Studio project.
 2. Build the sample code.

+You can find more information about getting started with Android Studio [here](https://docs.ftcsimulator.com/getting-started/getting-started-with-android-studio).

 ## Important Note